SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aurora-postgresql-ulm.md

    * **Access Key ID and Secret Access Key** - Enter your Amazon Access Key ID and Secret Access Key.
    * **Scan Interval** - Accept the default of 5 minutes, or enter a time interval at which Sumo Logic will scan CloudWatch Sources for new data.

-## Installing the Aurora PostgreSQL ULM App
+## Installing the Aurora PostgreSQL ULM app

-Now that you have set up log and metric collection for Amazon Aurora PostgreSQL, you can install the Sumo Logic App for Aurora PostgreSQL ULM, and use its pre-configured searches and dashboards.
+Now that you have set up log and metric collection for Amazon Aurora PostgreSQL, you can install the Sumo Logic app for Aurora PostgreSQL ULM, and use its pre-configured searches and dashboards.

 {@import ../../reuse/apps/app-install.md}